a solo play adapted and performed by Jonah Scott Mendelsohn

 Actor and adapter

-Jonah Scott Mendelsohn is an actor, singer, and writer based in New York City.
-He grew up in Albuquerque, New Mexico, and studied at Vassar College and the O’Neill Theatre Center in Waterford Connecticut.
+Raised in Albuquerque, NM, Jonah Scott Mendelsohn is an actor, singer, and writer based in New York City.

 Jonah is currently training to become a Certified Feldenkrais Practitioner.